ZadeFeng/ZadeFeng.github.io/_pages/about.md

 At the **Georgia Tech Research Institute**, I first joined as a **Cloud Engineer Intern** in May 2024.
 In that role, I developed automation tools using Python and AWS Lambda that cut cloud infrastructure costs by about **$15,000 each year**.
 I also designed a cross-platform testing framework that reduced test cycles by more than two hours per run, saving an additional **$50,000 annually**.

-After a whole year as a cloud engineer intern, I switched roles to a **DevOps Engineer Intern** at a new team, where I focused on automation and deployment workflows.
+After a year as a cloud engineer intern, I transitioned to a new team as a **DevOps Engineer Intern** at a new team, where I focused on automation and deployment workflows.
 I built multi-environment deployment pipelines for both Java web apps and an internal LLM service using Kubernetes, Rancher, and GitLab CI/CD.
 I also integrated SAST and DAST security testing directly into the pipelines, ensuring vulnerabilities were caught early in the development process.

 At the **Autonomous Connected Transportation (ACT) Laboratory**, I’ve worked as a **Research Assistant** on and off since January 2024.
 My focus there has been on real-time driver safety monitoring, where I built algorithms capable of processing sensor and vision data at 60 fps.
 I also developed a Unity-based HMI application that made it easier for researchers to collect and visualize telemetry data in a user-friendly way.